AlexNexton/MS2-LingLang/README.md

 ## Project Goals ##

-The **goal** of this project is to build a website which allows LingLang to showcase one of its games in order to help children continue learning a second or third language online and after playing it, have their parents sign them up to access more levels and other games.
+The **goal** of this project is to build a website which allows LingLang to showcase one of its games in order to help children continue learning a second or third language online and after playing it have their parents sign them up to access more levels and other fun games.

 ## User Goals ##